theaussiepom/kiosk-retropie/docs/architecture.md

 This doc is a quick tour of how retro-ha-appliance is put together and what talks to what at runtime.

+If you’re new to Raspberry Pi + Linux service plumbing, don’t worry: you don’t need to memorize everything here.
+The main idea is simple — one device, one screen, two modes — and `systemd` is the traffic cop that makes it predictable.

+## Quick glossary

+- `systemd`: the service manager that starts things at boot and restarts them on failure.
+- `unit`/`service`: a `systemd` definition (a `.service` file) that describes how to run something.
+- `Xorg`/`xinit`: how we launch a controlled X session for kiosk/retro.
+- `VT` (virtual terminal): Linux “screens” (we use VT7/VT8) to keep kiosk and retro separate.
+- `sysfs`: kernel files under `/sys/` used for LEDs and backlight.
+- `MQTT retained`: a state message stored by the broker so Home Assistant sees current state immediately.

 ## Goals

 - Provide two exclusive modes on one Raspberry Pi: